-While our TNTP survey results demonstrate improved leadership opportunities and retention efforts along with the development of our lead team scope, we still are not seeing the retention numbers (60%) that we want and are not meeting our annually set retention goal of 85%.
-Our career pathway initiatives have been successful as we've seen multiple teachers being transitioned into roles of Senior Leadership as well as SLTs transitioning to the Network team and support staff transitioning to teachers of record.
+Our TNTP survey results demonstrate improved leadership opportunities and retention efforts along with the development of our lead team scope.
+We were very pleased with our retention numbers of 81% given the current climate for retaining teachers.
+While we achieved retention rates above our target, we are hoping to continue to improve these efforts in the years to come.
+Our career pathway initiatives have been successful as we've seen multiple teachers being transitioned into roles of Senior Leadership as well as Site Leadership Team members transitioning to the Network team and support staff transitioning to teachers of record.